CEO Interview

 When is the right time for the first training?

 Training for an understanding and efficient operation of the new ERP system is often underestimated and planned too late or without sufficient time.
 For the acceptance of the new system and thus of the project as well as for the project work, comprehensive training in a very early phase is immensely valuable.
 This allows the project to gain momentum and the employees will get to know and appreciate the potential of the new system.
-With this understanding, it also becomes clearer which extensions and changes to the standard are indeed strictly necessary.
-Timely training allows staff to actively work on the system at an early stage.
+With this understanding, it also becomes clearer which extensions and changes to the standard are really necessary.
+Timely training allows staff to become actively involved in the system at an early stage.

 Why is an intensive and timely testing phase so important?

-In addition to the functional and process tests to be carried out in the implementation phase, complex processes including the interfaces with already migrated legacy data are carried out in the downstream test phase.
+In addition to the functional and process testing to be carried out in the implementation phase, complex processes, including interfaces with already migrated legacy data, will be tested in the downstream testing phase.

-Test case scenarios should contain all essential functions and business processes (E2E) for the test phase of the project.
-For this purpose, the project platforms should offer comprehensive options for controlling, documenting and evaluating the tests, including the automated test implementation.
-Otherwise, missing functions or errors are not recognised at this important stage and will only be identified in live operation – supposedly minor details that can sometimes lead to major deficits in the overall processes.
+Test case scenarios should include all essential functions and business processes (E2E) for the test phase of the project.
+For this purpose, the project platforms should offer comprehensive options for controlling, documenting and evaluating the tests, including automated test execution.
+Otherwise, missing functions or errors will not be detected at this important stage and will only be discovered in live operation – supposedly minor details that can sometimes lead to major deficits in the overall processes.
 Everything that is adequately tested at this stage will later provide security in live operation.
 This applies not only to the system, but also to all users and affected business processes.

-An explicitly defined and long test phase before Go-Live ensures that all business-critical processes and the connection of external systems can be tested for completeness and stability.
+An explicitly defined and long test phase before going live ensures that all business-critical processes and the connection to external systems can be tested for completeness and stability.

-What opportunity does a timely optimisation of master data offer?
+What opportunities does timely master data optimisation provide?

-The data transfer should definitely also be understood as an opportunity for optimising master data.
-The quality of master data is an important success factor when introducing a new ERP system.
-Unfortunately, the quality of this data is sometimes insufficient and needs to be brought up to a good level.
-This should not be dealt with too late.
-Old master data must often be freed from duplications and enriched with further data or generated anew.
+Data transfer should also be understood as an opportunity to optimise master data.
+The quality of master data is an important success factor when implementing a new ERP system.
+Unfortunately, the quality of this data is sometimes inadequate and needs to be brought up to a good level.
+This should not be left until it is too late.
+Old master data often needs to be cleansed of duplicates and enriched with additional data or created from scratch.
 Different versions of master data do not make this task any easier.
-The cleaner the database before the migration, the lower the error rate and thus the effort for the clean-up afterwards.
+The cleaner the database before migration, the lower the error rate and the less effort it will take to clean it up afterwards.

-In order to manage this task well, it is the commitment of experienced SPH project managers to actively point out these issues to their clients and guide them through the projects, thus taking the lead.
-Furthermore, the SPH management provides support to the customer’s top management throughout the entire project, maintaining a trustful exchange, and gives advice on optimisation potential.
-All these aspects need to be taken into account.
+In order to do this well, experienced SPH project managers are committed to actively raising these issues with their clients and guiding them through the projects, taking the lead.
+In addition, SPH’s management supports the client’s top management throughout the project, maintaining a trustful exchange and advising on optimisation potential.
+All these aspects must be taken into account.

-Therefore, SPH AG has developed its own, thoroughly tested, project methodology – SPIM.
-SPIM creates time and budget transparency at every stage of the project.
-SPIM guarantees a high level of safety in the functional and technological implementation of business requirements.
+That is why SPH AG has developed its own tried and tested project methodology – SPIM.
+SPIM creates time and budget transparency in every phase of the project.
+SPIM guarantees a high level of security in the functional and technological implementation of business requirements.

 We provide companies in the fashion, retail and mail order industry with IT solutions to optimise processes and system landscapes.
-We support you with the digital transformation, from strategy to implementation to go-live.
+We support you in your digital transformation, from strategy to implementation to go-live.

-Our specialist industry expertise and long-term experience, combined with maximum competence and a profound understanding of our customers ensure that projects are implemented in a fast, transparent and cost-effective way.
+Our specialist industry knowledge and long experience, combined with the highest levels of competence and a deep understanding of our customers, ensure that projects are delivered quickly, transparently and cost-effectively.

 What is your conclusion of the current situation on the market?

 The fashion industry needs to take into account new trends that have become our new normal over the past two years.
 These trends are, on the one hand, a partial decline in demand and a significant shift to digital buying and selling and, on the other hand, a higher importance of sustainable products – retail is undergoing a transformation where experience is becoming more and more important.
-This complex change affects the entire market in all facets and challenges companies to become faster, more flexible and more cost-efficient in their business processes.
+This complex change is affecting every facet of the market, challenging companies to make their business processes faster, more flexible and more cost-efficient.
 Digitalisation has become one of the most important success factors and is therefore essential for survival.
-This is why it is so important to seize the opportunity now to address these issues and extend your superiority in the market with a modern, future-proof ERP solution.
+This is why it is so important to seize the opportunity now to address these issues and extend your market advantage with a modern, future-proof ERP solution.